 Make sure you keep a camera around during events and the office because a picture book is a perfect way to commemorate your nonprofit’s successes over the course of a year.
 Feature pictures of volunteers in-office, at events, and at outings—they will get to see what you and the team have accomplished in only 365 days.
 In the COVID-19 era, ask volunteers to take selfies of their activities and to share them with you for posting.

-Event-Based Appreciation Ideas
+Event-Based Appreciation Ideas for Volunteers

 11. Transportation Stipend